Getting Started

 var jsonTopology = TopicTopology.FromOptions(options);

-The topology json document for the topic-per-event topology looks following:
+The topology json document for the topic-per-event topology looks like:

 {